senatov/MiMiNavigator/README.md

 ## Contact

-[LinkedIn](https://www.linkedin.com/in/your-linkedin-profile) for more updates and collaboration opportunities.
+[Senatov's LinkedIn](https://www.linkedin.com/in/your-linkedin-profile) for more updates and collaboration opportunities.